Curriculum Intent

 Curriculum Implementation

 Our History curriculum aims to excite the children and allow them to develop their own skills as historians.
-As part of Cornerstones curriculum, our curriculum allows opportunities for cross-curricular links to be made to ensure the children have many occasions where by they can apply their knowledge and understanding.
+Our curriculum allows opportunities for cross-curricular links to be made to ensure the children have many occasions whereby they can apply their knowledge and understanding.
+We encourage lots of discussion and debate, encouraging the children to develop and cement their historical vocabulary.

 EYFS